Péter Kollár

 Péter Kollár (Slovene Peter Kolar, 18 June 1855 – 31 December 1908) was a Hungarian Slovenian Roman Catholic priest and writer.

+Biography

 Born in Ratkovci, Prekmurje, his parents were Péter Kollár and Judit Zselezen.
 He was ordained on 13 July 1882.
 He was a chaplain in Črenšovci until 1885 and later a parish clerk in Bogojina.
 From 1885 to 1887, he was a chaplain in Murska Sobota, after which he spent one year each in Beltinci and Turnišče.
 By 1900, he had become a priest in Beltinci.

-In 1897, Kollár wrote a biblical textbook in Slovenian.